Guisanpea/dotfiles/i3/README.md

 To manage brightness I have chosen to use light https://github.com/haikarainen/light

+To have colorschemes on terminal with concordancy of my wallpaper I use pywal

 # Tweaks
 To have tap to click easyly execute xinput like this `xinput set-prop "SynPS/2 Synaptics TouchPad" "libinput Tapping Enabled" 1`